vivekanandan-ks/ksvblogs/ksvnixaacblogpart1.md

 ❗Reason 1) TLDR: It's the culprit Imperative again Even identical systems diverge over time as we install/update software/OS, run scripts etc etc.
 So 100 different system even if started and maintained the same way it won't be the same after some point.
 So over time we either lose track of changes or even if we track the change, the programs it depend on might vary and the scripts won't always work the same.
 Adjusting scripts for newer OS versions becomes routine 😮‍💨.
-That's just temporarily filling the cracks, not a perfect solution and also a headache to maintain and rollback if the script fails midway because of the nature of script(being imperative).
+That's just temporarily filling the cracks, not a perfect solution and also a headache to maintain and rollback if the script fails midway because of the nature of script(being imperative and not fully portable).

 ❗Reason 2) Existing nature of the conventional Package managers and repo models 📦 In most operating systems and languages, dependencies are managed globally.